CultureCoding/CultureCoding/README.md

 # Culture Coding website

+## Use cases

+### 1. Traveling to somewhere or waiting something.

+* Motivation to use: Fight against boredom
+* Device: Mobile, sometimes: tablet

+### 2. Surf internet and follow links (e.g. from another website or SoMe)

+* Motivation to use: Find out if CC is something interesting, read more on CC, exampine
+* Device: Desktop or tablet; sometimes mobile

+### 3. Socialize

+* Motivation to use: Do something interesting with friends or share something interesting for them
+* Device: any
+* Notes: Sharing links to SoMe

+### 3. Introduce idea to someone (e.g. in cafe/restauran, or in event)

+* Motivation to use: Keypoints what is CC, show & use examples
+* Device: Mobile, sometimes: tablet or laptop

+### 4. Use code to create value e.g. in a creative workshops

+* Motivation to use: varying external motivations, e.g. find a tool to generate ideas or think out of the box
+* Device: Desktop, printer

+## Ideas and constraints

+### General

+* Mobile first design.
+In many common use cases the site is used by a mobile device or by tablet.
+* Twitter handle?

+### Landing page structure

+* Title (Cultere Code and Culture Coding are both possible, former is prefered.)
+* Short motto under the title
+* Synopsis (~three sentences, only little text, possibly some icons or images)
+* Featuring code (jotta sivu näyttää erillaiselta)/News/Events.
+Something that changes and give user a motivation to return.
+* Code listing & once there are more than 20 codes nice search.
+In the beginning there need not be many codes (mayby 5-10).
+Quality over quantity.

+### Code pages

+* Easy to read with any device
+* Easy to share

+### Images

+* Frames?
+* Symbolic picture?
+Also photos?

+# Technical instructions

 ## How it works

 - Website is build on [Jekyll](http://jekyllrb.com/).
 Jekyll is Blog-aware engine that generates plain html-sites.
 I.e. there is no server-side logic for rendering pages to user - just static files.
 Even if the "compiled" Jekyll sites consist of static files, there's quite a lot of logic for the site generation.
 You can have "master pages" or "pages templates", and you can have reusable components.
 The actual content pages are either [Markdown markup language](https://guides.github.com/features/mastering-markdown/) (with [GitHub flavour](https://help.github.com/articles/github-flavored-markdown/)) or plain HTML (or both because in Markdown you can use HTML).
 In addition to can have arbitraty metadata for a page.